VISUAL PROMPT

 Now, the voice had almost faded to a memory.
 It still haunted him sometimes, whispering that he could still leave.

-It wasn’t like he truly trapped.
+It wasn’t that he truly trapped.

-It wasn’t like he couldn’t leave.
+It wasn’t that he couldn’t leave.

 He just didn’t know how.

-This place had built itself, and he didn’t know how to get out of it.
+This place had built itself, and the inhabitant didn’t know how to get out of it.
 Occasionally, he caught a glimpse of a lost memory, a broken dream, but every time he thought about getting closer, the memory would flee, darting behind another cloud or vanishing in a flash of lightning.

-He found that the longer he stood there, the less motivation he had to move.
+The figure found that the longer he stood there, the less motivation he had to move.
 He began to accept, even welcome, the gradual sinking.